 - Cliffside villas with panoramic views of the ocean and Mount Agung; affordable beachfront hotels

-- Water activities (jet ski, snorkeling, diving, surfing, SUP)
+- Water activities (jet ski, snorkeling, scuba diving, surfing, SUP)

 - A dreamy beach getaway

 At the Penida port, you can either take a public boat (~Rp50,000) or charter a boat (~Rp300,000) to Nusa Lembongan.
 Note that the public boat leaves when the boat is full – it does not run a schedule.